Frequently asked questions about West Shore …

 What are LifeGroups?

 LifeGroups at West Shore are the primary place to belong and be known.
-LifeGroups are comprised of 6 – 10 people who desire to grow together in a deeper relationship with Christ, who commit to meet together regularly to study and apply God’s Word.
-New LifeGroups are formed every few months and are publicized in What’s Happening.
-Contact Darva Kinney for details.
+Comprised of 6 – 10 people, LifeGroup members grow together in a deeper relationship with Christ, commit to meet together regularly and study God’s Word.
+New LifeGroups are formed every few months through LifeGroup Launches.
+Contact Darva Kinney at email@example.com for details.

 Awesome Adventure?
 Is that an outdoor activity?

 It is our wonderful children’s ministry!
 It is called Awesome Adventure because we believe this term accurately captures what the ministry strives to do – show children what an awesome adventure it is to follow God!
 Awesome Adventure incorporates infants through 6th graders.
-Contact Pastor Terry Allison for all the details.
+Contact Pastor Terry Allison at firstname.lastname@example.org for more details.

 What is that fun-looking Tiki Hut all about?